Area 8: The U.S. During the Great Depression (1920s-1930s)

 What does “White House Highway” mean?
 Who, do you think, are the two men in the road?
 Is there anyone else in the picture?
 What is the big machine?
 You’ll see the cartoon has just a one-word caption: “Juggernaut.”
 What does that mean?
 Look up the word if you don’t know it.
 Was the scandal a juggernaut?
 Why or why not?

 Write a few sentences about the cartoon—or draw another one about the scandal.
+Use examples from the articles linked above to defend or explain your answer.

 2. Tell the story